vtex-apps/drawer/docs/README.md

 },
 ```

-There is also a block that can be used for customizing the icon that triggers the opening of the drawer, it's called `"drawer-trigger"` and can be used as follows:
+To customize the icon that triggers the opening of the drawer, you can use the `drawer-trigger` block as follows:

 ```json
 "drawer": {